 The Superhero Civil War

-At the conclusion of Marvel Knights Spider-Man #12, the Green Goblin plummeted into the waters of the Hudson River.
-Despite this, Norman still manages to evade the authorities once again, returning to the shadows to plot against Peter.
-During the Sins Past story arc, Norman continues to operate in a stealth manner, striking at Peter from unknown whereabouts through his offspring.
-However, somewhere along the line, Norman is picked up by the authorities and placed into the custody of S.H.I.E.L.D. (this was an off-panel development first mentioned in the All-New Official Handbook of the Marvel Universe Update #1).
+After the Green Goblin and the Sinister Twelve failed to defeat Spider-Man, Osborn plummeted into the waters of the Hudson River.
+Despite this setback, Norman still managed to evade authorities and, once again, returned to the shadows to plot against Peter Parker.
+During the Sins Past story arc, Norman continued to operate in a stealth manner, using his twin children (Sarah and Gabriel) to attack Parker.
+However, at some point Osborn was picked up by the authorities and placed into the custody of S.H.I.E.L.D. (this was an off-panel development first mentioned in the All-New Official Handbook of the Marvel Universe Update #1).
 With the initiation of the Superhuman Registration Act, the resulting C.S.A (Committee/Commission on Superhuman Affairs/Activies) was formed to apprehend the non-compliant super-humans.
-The C.S.A. resolves to using super-villains to track unregistered super-heroes.
-Norman is selected as a candidate for this task.
-This marks the beginning of Norman's second transformation into a legitimate citizen (the first being his return from death in the Dissociation From the Goblin section) and path that will carry him toward directing the Thunderbolts and eventually replacing both Tony Stark and S.H.I.E.L.D.
+The C.S.A. decided to use super-villains to track unregistered super-heroes and garner public support for superhuman registration.
+Norman was selected as a candidate for this task.
+This event marked the beginning of Norman's second transformation into a legitimate citizen (the first being his return from death in the Dissociation From the Goblin section), a path that would carry him toward directing the Thunderbolts and eventually replacing both Tony Stark and S.H.I.E.L.D.

-Back at Osborn Industries, Norman is paid a visit from a man that he is grateful to, but whom he hates very much in Civil War Front Line #7.
-This mysterious figure gives Norman a serum that shuts down the nanites in his bloodstream and allows him to be “invisible” whenever he is needed to be.
-Norman has had nanites (nanorobotic machines) placed into his body by the government for restraint purposes.
-The unknown person who is making deals with Norman is also responsible for getting him out of jail.
-The Green Goblin is immediately put to work and he soon kills a small group of Atlanteans who were gathered in a warehouse.
-Wonder Man was there on surveillance and was caught up in the carnage caused by the Goblin.
+This mysterious figure gave Norman a serum that shut down the nanites in his bloodstream and allowed him to be “invisible” when necessary.
+The unknown person who made the deal with Norman was also responsible for getting him out of jail and set up with 'employment opportunities.'
+Soon after, the Green Goblin was put to work as he killed a small group of Atlanteans that were gathered in a warehouse.
+Wonder Man was there on surveillance and got caught up in the carnage created by the Goblin.
+He witnessed first-hand the Green Goblin's involvement in the destruction of the Atlanteans.

-He witnessed first hand the Green Goblin's involvement in the destruction of the Atlanteans.
-In Civil War Front Line #8, Detective Danny Granville informs Urich of a “warehouse fire” that resulted in the deaths of members of an Atlantean terrorist cell.
-The explosives/chemicals that caused the fire at the warehouse are traced back to the Green Goblin, who has recently gone awol.
-The Detective suggests that someone from within Stark’s organization is responsible for these actions since they would be the only ones able to have access to Norman and the capability of shutting down the nanites in his bloodstream.
-Later, Norman attempts to assassinate a member of an Atlantean delegation on a diplomatic mission with a simple handgun.
-Osborn is then subdued by police officers relatively efficiently.
+In Civil War Front Line #8, Detective Danny Granville informed Urich of a “warehouse fire” that resulted in the deaths of members of an Atlantean terrorist cell.
+The explosives/chemicals that caused the fire at the warehouse were traced back to the Green Goblin, who had recently gone awol.
+The Detective suggested that someone from within Stark’s organization was responsible for these actions since they would be the only ones with access to Norman and the capability of shutting down the nanites in his bloodstream.
+Later, Norman, in his civies using a simple handgun, attempted to assassinate a member of an Atlantean delegation (named Ambassador Govan) on a diplomatic mission.
+The ambassador held the public forum to discuss the recent attacks on peaceful Atlanteans.
+Osborn was then subdued by police officers relatively efficiently, all the while he muttered to himself, "I didn't do it I swear."

 Chapter 10 Next Section